The El Paso Film Festival, a film festival on the far edge of Texas, is one of the largest showcases of independently made films in the southwest.

 EPFF screens films as digital files for short/feature films and Blu-Ray Discs for feature films only, during the Festival.
 If you are unable or unwilling to provide us your short film as a digital file or your feature film as a digital file or Blu-Ray disc for exhibition, please DO NOT SUBMIT your film.

-Films must be available for screening during the El Paso Film Festival, Fall of 2020.
+Films must be available for screening during the El Paso Film Festival, October of 2021.

 Films that have been submitted to EPFF in previous years are eligible to be resubmitted, provided they are eligible according to all of EPFF’s current rules.